jaytaylor/gcse/README.md

 TODOs
 -----

 [ ] Multiple concurrent crawler jobs (so it won't take _years_ to build a complete index).

 [ ] Fix markdown generation for displaying package READMEs (or highlights) in HTML.

+[ ] Better log library.

+[ ] Better flags for all command-line apps.

+[ ] Proper github rate-limiting detection in spider/github package.

+[ ] Mark all github / bitbucket specific spots and mark them, and interfacify.

+[ ] Implement support for gitlab-hosted repositories.